tokiclover/supervision/README.md

 `sv-stage --default` to start/stop daemons.
 This will ensure proper service dependency scheduling.

+Support for containrization solutions or subsystems is available via _keywords_ usage (see __KEYWORDS__ subsection in `supervision(5)` and `sv.conf` for more information) for docker, LXC, jail, systemd-nspawn, prefix, supervision, UML, VServer and XEN.
-Added support to containrization solution via keywords usage (docker, LXC, jail, systemd-nspawn, prefix, supervision, UML VServer).
-Either the subsystem will be auto detected or use sv.conf to set `SV_SYSTEM="${SUBSYSTEM}"`.
+Either the subsystem will be auto detected or use sv.conf to set a particular subsystem with `SV_SYSTEM="${SUBSYSTEM}"` configuration variable...
+`SV_SYSTEM="supervision"` for daemon supervision only;
+`SV_SYSTEM="prefix"` for an isolated chrooted environment;
+`SV_SYSTEM="docker"` for docker containers et al.
+Services that have the subsystem keyword will not be started in that particular subsystem environment.

 An option to exec into a supervisor `{damontools[-encore],runit,s6}` is available:
 Just call `sv-stage` as `sv-scan` and voila the supervisor will be executed as PID 1; and a child will handle service management.
-Just setup the container;
-once done, use something like the following for docker:
+Just setup the container or subsystem; once done, use something like the following for docker:
-`docker run [OPTIONS] --env "container=docker" IMAGE /sbin/sv-scan --default`.
+`docker run [OPTIONS] --env container=docker --tmpfs /run IMAGE /sbin/sv-scan --default`.
+__WARNING:__ Do not forget to make the `sv-scan` symbolic link in the image beforehand!

 And then... a bit more, new supervision services can be easily added by running `${LIBDIR}/sv/sbin/sv-config [--log] SERVICE new` (`--log` argument